Rapid sequence intubation (RSI) medications are located here.

 It is NOT giving a breath!

-Bubbling in the chest tube atrium indicates this.
+Continuous bubbling in the chest tube atrium indicates this.

-What is escaping air or a leak in the system?
+What is a leak in the system?

-A patient with a known ductal-dependent congenital heart defect is started on a Prostaglandin E1 ("PGEs") drip to maintain this.
+A patient with a ductal-dependent congenital heart defect is started on a Prostaglandin E1 ("PGEs") drip to maintain this.

 What is a patent ductus arteriosus (PDA)?